notofonts/gurmukhi/fontbakery/googlefonts-NotoSerifGurmukhi-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- quoteright

+	- uni00A0.1

+	- multiply

-	- zero
+	- bracketleft

 	- plus

-	- period

-	- underscore

-	- divide

-	- quotedbl
+	- braceleft

-	- one
+	- three

-	- parenleft
+	- colon

-	- quotedblright
+	- two

 	- question